Unsuitable Homes

 6. Gaps and Unmet Needs

 The services and sources of funding across the county can be confusing to find and to navigate for residents and professionals.
-The HHCDG hopes to develop a Good Home Alliance to act as a ‘one stop shop’ allowing access to services, advice, and support more easily from across all sectors.
+Good Home Lincs is intended to act as a ‘one stop shop’ making access to services, advice, and support easier from across all sectors.
+There is a gap in data, and community and stakeholder views regarding the supported housing needs for older people, people with mental health conditions, learning disabilities and autism, and black and minority ethnic populations.

 7. Next Steps